 Step 2: How much money is available?

-Carefully run your Funds For Employee Analysis to arrive at a concrete number to bake into your incentive plan.
+Carefully run your Funds For Employee Analysis to arrive at a concrete number to bake into your reward program.
 Remember: set aside your outfit’s target profits before all else.

-Determine if your incentive plan will revolve around 1-2 key players in your leadership team, or around an entire sub-group of employees.
+Determine if your reward program will revolve around 1-2 key players in your leadership team, or around an entire sub-group of employees.
 Depending on the employees involved, you’ll want to be intentional around creating either an individual-first, competitive atmosphere, or a group-first atmosphere of camaraderie.
 You should also get employee buy-in by leaning into the individual’s or the group’s goals.

 Step 4: Which metrics do you need to hit?